czukowski/I18n_Plural/README.md

   * @param  I18n\Reader\ReaderInterface  $reader

-This method takes a class instance that implements `I18n\Reader\ReaderInterface`.
-You'll implement your own readers to provide translations from any source of your choice.
+This method takes a class instance that implements `I18n\Reader\ReaderInterface`. `NetteReader` instance may be used for Nette applications, that'll read the translations from the *.php files in your Nette `app/i18n` dir; although you may implement your own readers to provide translations from any source of your choice.

 #### public function translate($string, $context, $values, $lang = NULL)